ckuelker/quick-guide-en-us/Dev/HPC/fio.md

 install -m 644 ./tools/plot/*gpm /usr/local/share/fio/
 ```

-(The above wget URL changed, see github repositoiry tags for new (2022-05-19))
+The above `wget` URL has changed, see the <https://github.com> repository tags

-The latest version 3.30 as of 2022-05-19:
+for the new URL.
+(2022-05-19) The latest version 3.30 as of 2022-05-19:

 ```bash
   # As user: